Protect your Android against viruses and malware with Avast One

 The original Windows Defender was an anti-spyware program on Windows XP, Windows Vista, and Windows 7, and Microsoft Security Essentials was created to fill in the gaps.
 Now, Windows Defender is back as a full-fledged antivirus tool.
 But is it good enough to protect your PC?

 The latest version of Windows Defender — the one built into Windows 10 and 11 and redubbed Microsoft Defender — is billed as a full antivirus solution.
 It promises real-time protection and browser integration to protect you from malicious websites.
 Windows Defender also scans your Outlook mailbox for suspicious attachments.

 For a long time, Microsoft Defender was a serious laggard in comparative tests by AV Test, the gold standard in antivirus evaluation.
 In the past year, when it comes to standard antivirus detection, Microsoft closed the gap with the subscription-based anti-malware products.

 But the key word is “standard.”
 Microsoft Windows Defender provides standard, baseline protection against well-known virus and malware strains.
 But it's missing additional features now common in many third-party antivirus solutions — like dynamic analysis, deep-screen threat detection capabilities, an intrusion detection mechanisms, behavioral shields, CyberCapture, and more.

-For truly comprehensive protection against unknown virus strains, new malware techniques, and other web threats, you’ll need to use dedicated security tools like Avast's free antivirus software.
+For truly comprehensive protection against unknown virus strains, new malware techniques, and other web threats, you’ll need to use a full-featured security and privacy suite like Avast One.

-In addition to preventing and removing viruses and other kinds of malware, there are other issues to watch out for online — such as phishing scams, Wi-Fi sniffing, scareware, adware, and other scams and cybercrimes .
+In addition to preventing and removing viruses and other kinds of malware, Avast One protects against a host of other online threats — such as phishing scams, Wi-Fi sniffing, scareware, adware, and other scams and cybercrimes.